Common Misconceptions Artists Have About Galleries

 Misconception: Galleries have a duty to look at and consider all artist submissions regardless of who the artists are, what their art looks like, or how well it fits in with the types of art that the galleries typically show.

-Reality: Galleries are continually bombarded and overwhelmed with submissions, most have more than enough artists on their rosters, most have their exhibition calendars booked up at least a year in advance, most don't even have enough time to attend to the artists they already represent.
+Reality: Galleries are continually bombarded and overwhelmed with submissions, most already have more than enough artists on their rosters, most have their exhibition calendars booked up at least a year in advance, and many barely have the time to attend to the artists they already represent.

 Misconception: Galleries should respond to an artist's every need, personal or otherwise.

 Reality: This is a business relationship, not a personal one; always remember that.
-Save personal matters for friends and family.
+It's best to save personal matters for friends and family.

 Misconception: The relationship between an artist and a gallery should always be the same no matter what happens over time.